Table of Contents

 - There is no such thing as tripwires for upsells bundled with ActiveCampaign, whereas HubSpot offers them.

 - The paid plans of ActiveCampaign usually cost less when compared to the ones offered by HubSpot.

-The similarities between ActiveCampaign and HubSpot
+The similarities between ActiveCampaign vs. HubSpot

 - Although ActiveCampaign’s interface is more intuitive, both platforms provide you with simple and well-laid-out interfaces that only require a little time to get used to, in general.

 - Automation and templates are two of the biggest fortes of both platforms/